sorunokoe/Ikou/README.md

 - Singleton(ehh..), Facade, Factory

 ## A few words about stack
-- Git Flow
+- [x] Git Flow
-- SwiftLint: to keep code clean
+- [x] SwiftLint: to keep code clean
-- Fastlane with Match: delivery
+- [ ] Fastlane with Match: delivery - have no app serts
-- CI: Github Actions: automate
+- [ ] CI: Github Actions: automate
-- Unit tests: no TDD, no BDD, but also with ❤
+- [x] Unit tests: no TDD, no BDD, but also with ❤
-- Crashhlytics: as always 😉
+- [ ] Crashhlytics: as always 😉
-- No xib, storyboards
+- [x] No xib, storyboards

 ## API
 - ISteamUser/GetPlayerSummaries/v0002/